Alfonsoce11/Alfonsoce11/README.md

-<h1>Hi, I'm Alfonso</h1>
+# Hi, I'm Alfonso Espino

-Hi, I'm Alfonso Caio Espino, a 13-year-old 7th grader with a passion for coding.
-I taught myself the basics of front-end web development and earned my [Responsive Web Design](https://freecodecamp.org/certification/Alfonsoce11/responsive-web-design) certification from [freeCodeCamp](https://freecodecamp.org).
-I'm excited to continue learning advanced front-end and back-end web development, Python, and more.
-I attend Goleta Valley Junior High, where I play trumpet in the beginner band and also enjoy playing soccer.
-I'm also in Science Olympiad.
-Outside of school, I love modern yoyoing and speedcubing.
+I'm 13 and in 7th grade.
+I like coding and engineering.
+I know the basics of front-end web development using HTML, CSS, and JavaScript, and earned the [Responsive Web Design Certification](https://freecodecamp.org/certification/Alfonsoce11/responsive-web-design) from [freeCodeCamp](https://freecodecamp.org).
+I also know some Python.
+I want to improve my skills and learn full-stack web development.
+I also know CAD using [OnShape](https://onshape.com).

 ---